The Good and Bad of Credit Karma in 2022 2022 Credit Karma Review: Is It Accurate? Really Free?

 VantageScore 3.0

 Credit scores are far more complex than most people realize.
-In fact, while most people associate credit scores with FICO, there are several other methods used by creditors as well.
+In fact, while most people associate credit scores with FICO, there are several other methods used by creditors.
 In the case of Credit Karma, VantageScore 3.0 is employed.
 What does this mean?
 Well it means that your scores may not match those provided by other services.

 There are some similarities.
 Like FICO, VantageScore still grades on a scale ranging from 300 to 850.
 Additionally the factors that go into a score and the basic weighting behind each section are also the same.
 So really what it comes down to is a tweak in the algorithm that laymen like me aren’t exactly privy to that can lead to some discrepancies between other scores you may obtain.